aaalgo/donkey/README.md

 - It has limited flexibility.
 Although a donkey server can manage multiple object collections, all have to be of the same data type.

 2. Workflow

-In order to generate a search engine for a specific data type, the user has to create a sub-directory under the plugin directory, and provide at least three files:
+In order to generate a search engine for a specific data type, the user has to create a directory and provide at least two files:
-- config.sh: specifying the configuration.
+- config.h: specifying the configuration.
-- object.proto: define the data types for feature and meta data.
-- a C++ file implements the feature extraction, similarity search and ranking functions.
+- Makefile
+- (Optional) extra C++ and C source files.

+Examples can be found in the "examples" directory.

-An example is provided under the name qbic.
-To generate the search engine for qbic,
+To generate the search engine for the "image" example,
 run:

+$ cd examples/image
-$ ./heehaw qbic
+$ make

-And a server named donkey-qbic (defined in qbic/config.sh) is generated.
+The server and client binaries will be generated.

-The server can be configured with a configuration file, which controls the server behavior like port, parallelism, logging, etc.  Once the server is up and running, the user can use the client-side API to submit search requests, and inject data objects into the search engine.
+The server can be configured with a configuration file, which controls the server behavior like port, parallelism, logging, etc.  Once the server is up and running, the user can use the client-side API or the client binary to submit search requests, and inject data objects into the search engine.

 3. API

-DONKEY provides two options for server API, http and gRPC, which are configurable in plugin.
+DONKEY supports Thrift API.
+Other protocols like gRPC and HTTP are planned.

 3.1.
 Thrift

 4. Plugin Development Guide

-4.1 Configuration
+4.1 Makefile

+Following is a minimal sample Makefile

+DONKEY_HOME=$(HOME)/src/donkey	# wherever donkey home is

+EXTRA_CXXFLAGS = -I..	# add extra flags
+EXTRA_LDFLAGS = -L..
+EXTRA_LIBS = -lz	# add extra libs

+EXTRA_C_SOURCES = xxx.c
+EXTRA_SOURCES = xxx.cpp

+include $(DONKEY_HOME)/src/Makefile.common

+What's mandatory is to define DONKEY_HOME, and include the Makefile.common file.

 4.2 Object Definition

 4.3 C++ functions